Out and about & Links

 For those seeking the quieter life, there’s plenty to see with little effort!
 Glide up and down the Canal du Midi or take a horse-drawn carriage around the famous medieval Cité de Carcassonne.
 There’s much to tempt the senses even from pavement café chair or a picnic rug!

 And if you’re still in need of convincing, check out all our visitors’ reviews on Google Maps.
-Just type in ‘Chez Grady, Cailhavel, France’.
+Just type in ‘Chez Grady, Cailhavel, France’ or you can find us on Tripadvisor under Carcassonne rentals.

 Have we tempted you yet?